-- A study component is mandatory. - The duration must be at least one Study Period as defined by the Host Institution (usually a semester or trimester) and up to one full Academic Year. - Study must be undertaken face-to-face (not online). - Applicants' home universities must agree to grant full-time academic credit towards a Bachelor or Honours Degree for the classes undertaken at the Host Institution. - Applicants may propose overseas study that will provide whole or partial credit towards a Concurrent Diploma. - Scholars studying a research-based honours program overseas must be supervised by an academic from their Host Institution and are required in their application to describe the benefits of undertaking their research program at their chosen Host Location. - Favourable consideration during the selection process will be given to applicants seeking longer-term study.
+• A study component is mandatory.

+- The duration must be at least one study period as defined by the Host Institution (usually a semester or trimester) and up to one full Academic Year. - Study must be undertaken face-to-face (not online). - Applicants' home universities must agree to grant full-time academic credit towards a Bachelor or Honours Degree for the classes undertaken at the Host Institution. - Applicants may propose overseas study that will provide whole or partial credit towards a Concurrent Diploma. - Scholars studying a research-based honours program overseas must be supervised by an academic from their Host Institution and are required in their application to describe the benefits of undertaking their research program at their chosen Host Location.